ShahzaibAli02/Android-GuideBlocks/app/src/main/java/com/contextu/al/quizgatekeeper/README.md

 ## Fancy Announcement

-In this example, we show how to make a Fancy Announcement, just like the crazy ones your Designer comes up with 🤣.
+In this example, we show how to make a  Quiz Dialog, just like the crazy ones your Designer comes up with 🤣.
 Its a simple example to get you started with Contextual Extensibility without needing to hard-code your changes every time you want to update the tip.

 1. Create an account at [Contextual Dashboard](https://dashboard.contextu.al/ "Contextual Dashboard").
 2. Install the Contextual SDK following the instructions for IOS or Android.